June 25 - July 7, 2018 // 13 days

-Learn more about this marine conservation and environmental service program in North Carolina.
+Learn more about this introductory adventure and marine exploration program in North Carolina.
 Click on the Description tab below.

 Count how many different species of fowl you encounter while taking in this birder’s paradise.
 Pea Island is home to over 30 species of birds including the Brown Pelican, Snowy Egret, Peregrin Falcon, and Tri-colored Heron.
 Pea Island is a unique home for birds as well as sea turtles thanks to its many marshes, dunes, ponds, and beach coastline.